jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 ## How it compares to Gorilla Mind Rush

-Some people thought Gorilla Mind Rush was too extreme, with many uses complaining of feelings of jitters and shakes.
+Some people thought Gorilla Mind Rush was too extreme, with many users complaining of feelings of jitters and shakes.
 I personally did not have any of these issues, but given them ingredient profile (it's similar to Onnit's Alpha Brain), I can understand the complaints because I actually find myself feeling more easily annoyed on use Alpha Brain.

 Gorilla Mind Smooth is more low-key.
 Where Gorilla Mind Rush was like turning on turbo boosts of your neuroprocessing ability, Gorilla Mind Smooth is like simply using a higher grade of better burning, more efficient fuel.
 I almost hesitate to put Gorilla Mind Smooth into the category of nootropic.
-Rather, it's a lot closer to a cognitive wellness supplement.
-While I’m sad to see Rush go, Smooth has provided a much smoother, less extreme energy while still providing intense focus without the jitters or crashes.
+Rather, it's a lot closer to a cognitive wellness supplement.&nbsp;

 It’s the best stim-free nootropic I’ve used.
 It has been a gamechanger for when I shift my work to later in the day but don’t want to pull an all-nighter due to the caffeine.